dressedinblack5/rk-r65/README.md

 This batch also seems not to provide VIA, VIAL, kanata (Linux), RK support, although Chromium based browsers manage to detect it (Firefox needs WebHID extension installed) and ```VIA_ENABLE = yes``` entry is set in rules.mk, it DOESN'T WORK ANYMORE!

-*Major efforts are subject to keycode Deprecation Notices made by QMK as they mention on 11/2024 changelog and RGB matrix rendering leds to respective keys/values.
+*Major efforts are subject to keycode Deprecation Notices made by QMK as they mention on 11/2024 changelog, and RGB matrix layout fix to respective keys/values.
 You are always encouraged to visit their [site](https://docs.qmk.fm/) for further customizing.
-Also you can always use this firmware as a rollback point, as long as it contains stock settings for funtional knob, state leds, Mac layout and all 43 defined RGB animations working properly.*
+Also you can always use this firmware as a rollback point, as long as it contains stock settings with funtional knob, state leds, Mac layout and all 43 defined RGB animations working properly.*

 Special thanks to @sdk66 for sharing the initial firmware files, @NieblaDev and @iamdanielv colaboration for fixing a major portion of the code. @qmk of course!